 I love a good list.
 I list things to do, errands to run, calls to make.
 I even record things that I want other people to do for me.
 These Do Lists and Delegate Lists are stellar organizational tools, especially when synced and stored in the cloud so that you can access them anywhere from any device.
 But when the lists get long, as they inevitably do, another variety of list is required—The Kill List.
 It is the more forceful cousin of the Not-To-Do List touted by productivity experts.
 It . . .

 Given our frequently complex and unpredictable lives, we all need a few daily anchors—little things that make us feel grounded and in control—if only fleetingly.
 For me these things include a made-up bed, a clutter-free kitchen counter and an empty email inbox.
 The bed won’t stay made.
 The clear counter will inevitably yield to an onslaught of dishes, ingredients and mail.
-But at least once a day for a brief interval--let's call it a Martha Moment--I will set things right and experience a . . .
+But at least once a day for a brief interval--let's call it a Martha Moment--I will set things right and . . .